bastijnv/hsdp-ade-demo/index.md

 [Read full article](articles/beta.html)

 ## **Gamma** - OAuth 2.0
-Add a new service (product-api), that will act as the external API (a Resource Server in OAuth terminology).
+Add a new service (patient-api), that will act as the external API (a Resource Server in OAuth terminology).
 Expose its services through the edge server introduced in Alpha acting as a token relay.
 Add OAuth Authorization Server and OAuth client.

 [Read full article](articles/gamma.html)